 Here are the simple ingredients for this apple kale salad.
 Most are pantry staples and easy (and affordable) to find in grocery stores.
 Jump down to the recipe card for exact measurements.

 - Flank Steak: my favorite beef to use in stir-fry recipes with steak and veggies.
-View more cuts of beef to thinly slice for this recipe like flat iron steak or top round beef.
+View more cuts of beef or flank steak substitutes to thinly slice for this recipe like flat iron steak or top round beef.

 - Soy sauce: use low sodium soy sauce, tamari (gluten-free), or coconut aminos (soy and gluten-free)